Bristol Climate & Weather

 Bristol Climate and Weather

-Bristol's climate is as unpredictable as the rest of the United Kingdom.
+Bristol's climate is unpredictable, much like the rest of the United Kingdom.
 Situated in the southwest of the country and sheltered largely by Exmoor and the Mendip Hills, Bristol is in fact one of the UK's warmest cities.
 Summers are usually sunny and warm, while winters are cold and wet.
-Summer days, however, can start out overcast and damp, clearing later, and winter days can be crisp and cold.
+Summer days, however, can start out overcast and damp, clearing later.
+In summer, temperatures average between 53°F (12°C) and 71°F (22°C); and in winter, temperatures average between 37°F (3°C) and 48°F (9°C).
 Rain is possible in any season, but late-autumn and winter are the wettest seasons.

 Become our Bristol Travel Expert